survos/survos/packages/libre-translate-bundle/README.md

 # LibreTranslateBundle

-A light-weight wrapper around jefs42/libretranslate
+A bundle based on jefs42/libretranslate

 # Setup